Installing and Authenticating Your Terminal Agent

 This isn't just about following installation commands.
 It's about crossing the bridge from "interesting concept" to "tool I can actually use."
-By the end of this lesson, Claude Code will be installed, authenticated, and ready to assist with your development work.
+By the end of this lesson, you will have your chosen terminal agent installed, authenticated, and ready to work with you on real tasks.

 This lesson covers the official Claude subscription setup (Pro $20/month or Max $200/month).
 If you prefer a free/minimal cost alternative, see Lesson 3: Free Claude Code Setup.

-Both paths teach identical Claude Code skills (subagents, skills, MCP, hooks covered in Lessons 05-13).
+Both paths teach identical Claude Code skills (subagents, skills, MCP, hooks covered in this chapter).

 | Path | Cost | What You Get |